mongodb/leafygreen-ui/packages/menu/README.md

 **Type:** `function`

-Function that controls whether or not the `Menu` should be open.
-If passed, component will be treated as controlled; however, we will handle closing the Menu on backdrop clicks and when the user presses the escape key.
+When controlling the component, use `setOpen` to keep track of the `Menu` component's state so that clicks on the document's backdrop as well as a user pressing the Escape Key will close the Menu and update the consuming application's local state accordingly.

 ### shouldClose